August 1, 2024

 Rosebank will be developed by oil and gas giant Equinor, which is majority-owned by the Norwegian government.
 Equinor holds an 80% stake in the field, and Ithaca Energy (Cambo’s owner) holds the remaining 20% stake.

-Despite spending millions greenwashing itself as a ‘broad-energy company’, less than 1% of Equinor’s energy came from renewable sources last year.13 Meanwhile Ithaca invests nothing in renewable energy.
-There is also growing concern that profits from Rosebank could flow to Ithaca’s parent company, Delek, which has been listed by the UN amongst businesses that are enabling, facilitating and profiting from the construction and growth of Israeli settlements in Occupied Palestinian Territory.14
+Despite spending millions greenwashing itself as a ‘broad-energy company’, less than 1% of Equinor’s energy came from renewable sources last year.22 Meanwhile Ithaca invests nothing in renewable energy.
+There is also growing concern that profits from Rosebank could flow to Ithaca’s parent company, Delek, which has been listed by the UN amongst businesses that are enabling, facilitating and profiting from the construction and growth of Israeli settlements in Occupied Palestinian Territory.23 The Delek Group is expected to receive around £253 million in revenue from Rosebank.24

-The UK public, however, would carry almost all the costs (around 90%) of developing Rosebank, while these oil companies take the profits.
-Thanks to tax subsidies, the UK public is handing billions in tax breaks to Equinor and its partners to develop the field.4 while Equinor, which made £62 billion in profits globally in 2022,15 and its partners take the profit.
+The UK public, however, would carry almost all the costs (around 90%) of developing Rosebank.25 Thanks to the former government’s oil and gas subsidies, the UK public would hand over billions in tax breaks to Equinor and its partners to develop the field4 while Equinor – which made £62 billion in profits globally in 2022,26 and £29 billion in 202327 – and its partners take the profit.

 How will Rosebank impact the environment?